chaos-mesh/chaos-driver/README.md

 #### Warning

-Injecting too much delay on the root device could make your system blocked.
+1. Injecting too much delay on the root device could make your system blocked.
 Please make sure you have some emergency methods to make the system come back.
+2. Small `period-us` in limit injection will cost a lot of cpu time, and may block the io request of other processes (not selected by the filter) on the same block device.
+It's always suggested to be set greater than `5000`.

 ### Syscall Injection